technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 06/Lab 06.md

 21. Click in-between the double quotation marks and select the **lightning bolt icon** from the right.

-    **Note:** If you are not able to view the icon, try reducing the zoom size of the browser.
+    **Note:** Make sure that the Adaptive card code block is docked to the left pane of your screen.

     ![](./media/image78.png)